 New 5G network access equipment must deliver broader bandwidths, higher frequencies, lower latencies, and enable machine-to-machine communication necessary to enable a massively connected Internet of Things.
 As you bring new 5G network equipment to market, make sure you are testing against the most realistic 5G conditions.

-Generate and Analyze 5G Candidate Waveforms
+Generate and Analyze 5G NR Waveforms

 5G wireless systems need to handle a variety of traffic types, including enhanced mobile broadband and machine-type communication.
 New types of multiple access schemes, waveforms, and modulation formats will all be part of the standard.
 As the standard evolves, so do the requirements of your test and measurement systems.